Trip Dates: March 12, 2016 & April 15, 2017

 Parking Comments

-- A. Park at the Gold Creek Sno-Park, which is located approximately ¼ mile away on the other side of Interstate-90.
-This is a good option if you arrive on a weekday, when ample parking is available.
+- Park at the Gold Creek Sno-Park, which is located approximately ¼ mile away on the other side of Interstate-90.
+This is a good option if you arrive early, when ample parking is available.
 Be aware that a Washington State Sno-Park permit is needed here.

 .